Note: This is the full version of Aftertaste, located in the Flash menu

 When he squinted, the morning sun that forced its way through the oak tree canopy wove a blanket of diamonds on the ripples of the creek.
 He thought of the refracting sunglasses someone had given him as a gift, and how they would have made the creek diamonds explode into color, then made him lose his balance and fall off the bridge like he’d fallen off a median and into traffic the first time he wore them.
 There was some irony in almost being wannabe-hippie roadkill in “rush” hour traffic.

-He rolled the dead roach between his thumb and forefinger and she saw that drop away as well.
-He waited long after it was useful before he walked down to the bridge and gave it to the creek every morning.
+He rolled the dead roach between his thumb and forefinger and she saw that drop away with the other bits of paper.
+He’d waited long after it was useful before he walked down to the bridge and gave it to the creek every morning.
 He thought it unfair to drop it on the unsuspecting fish.
 At least any fish he considered neighbors.

 He turned to greet her when she arrived at his point of reverie in the center of the bridge and received a big, warm, cheerful kiss for his effort.
 She was still wearing her sunglasses, squeezed his butt with both hands, pulled him to her, kissed him again before she let him go.